Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model

-Figure~\ref{fig:ksn_panel2} shows $\mathscr{B}(t)$ for 2009--2024, spanning 16 annual data points and 14 orders of magnitude in $\mathscr{B}$.
-The data display a monotonically decreasing trend reflecting the rapid improvement in Bitcoin proof-of-work energy efficiency from the CPU era (2009) through the GPU era (2010--2012) to the ASIC era (2013--2024).
-The structural breaks between these eras preclude a single-exponential description of $\mathscr{B}(t)$; a formal era-segmented functional fit is deferred to a future paper.
+Figure~\ref{fig:ksn} shows $B(t)$ for 2009--2024, spanning 16 annual data points and 14 orders of magnitude in $B$.
+Because $P(t)$ varies by only $\sim30\%$ over this window while $H(t)$ grows by fourteen orders of magnitude, $B=P/H$ is numerically dominated by the hashrate denominator: to within the slowly varying energy prefactor, $B(t)$ is the inverse of the global proof-of-work hashrate and traces the history of proof-of-work energy efficiency.
+The data display a steeply decreasing trend reflecting the rapid improvement in Bitcoin proof-of-work energy efficiency from the CPU era (2009) through the GPU era (2010--2012) to the ASIC era (2013--2024).
+The structural breaks between these eras preclude a single-exponential description of $B(t)$; a formal era-segmented functional fit is deferred to a future paper.